NVIDIA/libcudacxx/docs/api/synchronization_library/barrier.md

 (Note, for objects of scopes other than `thread_scope_system` this is a data-race, and thefore also prohibited regardless of memory characteristics.)

+Under Compute Capability 8 or above, when an object of type `barrier<thread_scope_block>` is placed in `__shared__` memory, the member function `arrive` performs a reduction of the arrival count among [coalesced](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#coalesced-group-cg) threads followed by the arrival operation in one thread.
+Programs shall ensure that this transformation would not introduce errors, for example relative to the requirements of `[thread.barrier.class]` paragraph 12 in N4860.

 Under Compute Capability 6 or prior, an object of type `barrier` may not be used.

 ## Implementation-Defined Behavior